Jules Jordan: Career

 In 2013, Jordan closed a distribution deal with Kink.com to bring their content to DVD for the first time.

-In 2015, Jordan signed Jesse Jane to an exclusive performance contract.
-Under the two-year deal, Jesse will perform in eight movies per year for Jules Jordan Video.
+In 2015, Jordan signed Jesse Jane to an two-year exclusive performance contract where she would perform in eight movies per year.

 Personal life

-Jordan was in a relationship with pornographic actress Jenna Haze.
 He voiced his support for Democratic candidate Hillary Clinton for the 2016 U.S. presidential election.